Whistleblower Retaliation Attorney

 Practicing law for nearly four decades, Mr. Atkerson proudly stands with workers throughout Allen, Plano, Frisco, and surrounding communities.
-Offering free consultations and working on a contingency fee basis, you will not have to worry about any attorney fees unless we can reach a favorable resolution in your case.
+Offering consultations and working on a contingency fee basis, you will not have to worry about any attorney fees unless we can reach a favorable resolution in your case.

 To learn more about whistleblower protections and your rights as a worker, contact our law firm online.
 You can also reach our office by phone.